Ex-premier elected Algerian president; thousands march in protest

 “I cannot accept this vote because I do not recognize the corrupt system,” said Salim Rahmoun, 27.
 He was holding an Algerian flag and a plaque reading “No vote with the gang.”

-Tebboune supporters gathered outside the conference center where his victory was announced, chanting “congratulation to Algeria”.
+Tebboune supporters gathered outside the conference center where his victory was announced, chanting “congratulations to Algeria”.

 “All Algerians should be optimistic,” said a young man who gave only his first name, Abdelaziz, because his neighbors rejected the election.
 “The protesters should stay at home.”